 Commitment to Diversity

 Secretary Grace B. Hou is committed to keeping all levels of IDHS diverse to better reflect the population of this state and enhance the service delivery capacity.
-To that end, Secretary Hou continues to support efforts to diversify the highest levels of the agency to represent all of Illinois, both urban and rural being inclusive of many ethnic populations throughout the state.
+To that end, Secretary Hou continues to support efforts to diversify all levels of the agency to better represent all of Illinois, whose urban and rural areas include many ethnic populations throughout the state.
 Additionally, she continues to work to ensure development of inclusionary practices in all advisory and task force activities.

 The Illinois Department of Human Services (IDHS), Division of Family and Community Services (DFCS) recognizes Illinois' communities as its most significant partners in preventing conditions that keep children and families from reaching their full potential and in providing services and supports that build toward truly healthy environments, in which children develop and families live and work.